-All other purchases earn unlimited 1 point per $1 spent.
+All other purchases earn an unlimited 1 point per $1 spent.

 You might prefer earning tiered cash back rewards.
-The SimplyCash® Plus Business Credit Card from American Express does just that.
+The American Express Blue Business Cash™ Card does just that.

-You can earn 5% on the first $50,000 at U.S. office supply stores and U.S. wireless phone service providers.
-Plus, you can get 3% back on the first $50,000 for one category.
+You can earn 2% on the first $50,000 spent on eligible purchases annually, then 1% thereafter.
 Some of the possibilities include advertising, plane tickets, hotel rooms, computer technology services, and dining or gas stations.
 Cash back is automatically credited to your statement.